All Episodes

 He wants more stimulus spending.

-Folks, he's gonna break this country.
+Folks, he's going to break this country.

-He is going to break this more stimulus spending.
+He is going to break this.

 That's all it is.

-Meanwhile, our guys God love them.
+Meanwhile, our guys, God love them.

 Our guys think they headed off some big crisis at the pass.

-Why we staved off at mean default.
+Why we staved off at mean old default.

 And it was never about default.

-We were never gonna default.
+We were never going to default.

-It was a phony man-made crisis, and our guys fell for it.
+It was a phony, man-made crisis, and our guys fell for it.

 We don't want to get blamed for it.

-We're not gonna get blamed for it.
+We're not going to get blamed for it.

-We only got one third of the government.
+We only got one-third of the government.

 All this is about more stimulus.